3MFConsortium/spec_booleans/3MF Boolean operations.md

 The \<boolean> element selects a pre-defined object resource to perform a boolean operation to the base object referenced in the enclosing \<booleanoperations> element.

-**objectid** - Selects the object with the mesh to subtract.
+**objectid** - Selects the object with the mesh to apply the boolean operation.
 The object MUST be a mesh object of type "model" (i.e. not a components or another boolean operations object).

 **transform** - The transform to apply to the selected object before the boolean operation.